 - Scleroderma.
 In this condition, tissues of the esophagus become hard and narrow.
 Scleroderma can also make the lower esophageal muscle weak, which may cause food and stomach acid to come back up into your throat and mouth.

-- Gastroesophageal reflux disease (GERD).
+- Have gastroesophageal reflux disease (GERD).
 When stomach acid backs up regularly into your esophagus, it can cause ulcers in the esophagus, which can then cause scars to form.
 These scars can make your esophagus narrower.

-- Esophagitis.
+- Have esophagitis.
 This is inflammation of the esophagus.
 This can be caused by different problems, such as GERD or having an infection or getting a pill stuck in the esophagus.
 It can also be caused by an allergic reaction to food or things in the air.

-- Diverticula.
+- Have diverticula.
 These are small sacs in the walls of the esophagus or the throat.

-- Esophageal tumors.
+- Have esophageal tumors.
 These growths in the esophagus may be cancerous or not cancerous.

-- Masses outside the esophagus, such as lymph nodes, tumors, or bone spurs on the vertebrae that press on your esophagus.
+- Have masses outside the esophagus, such as lymph nodes, tumors, or bone spurs on the vertebrae that press on your esophagus.